GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Herein we provide a brief description of the various steps for the parsing of an ESM 2018 flatfile.
 Note that we use the symbol ``>`` as the prompt in a terminal, hence every time you find some code starting with this symbol this indicate a command you must type in your terminal.

 Following the geographical filtering of the ESM 2018 flatfile for only earthquakes from Albania and the surrounding regions in this example, we can parse the flatfile using the ``ESM_flatfile_parser``.
-The currently available parsers within the smt module can be found in ``oq-mbtk.openquake.smt.parsers``.
+The currently available parsers within the smt module can be found in ``oq-mbtk.openquake.smt.residuals.parsers``.

 1. First we must import the ``ESMFlatfileParser`` and the required python modules for managing the output directories: